Mikael Granlund: Dallas Stars (2025)

+Anaheim Ducks (2025–Present)

+As a free agent at the conclusion of his contract with the Stars, on 1 July 2025, Granlund was signed to a three-year, $21 million contract with the Anaheim Ducks.

 In popular culture

-After Granlund's "lacrosse-style" goal at the 2011 IIHF World Championship semifinal against Russia, Finnish Hockey Mafia released the single "Taivas varjele!" featuring sampled comments by Finnish sports broadcaster Antero Mertaranta.
+After Granlund's lacrosse-style goal at the 2011 World Championship semifinal against Russia, Finnish Hockey Mafia released the single "Taivas varjele!" featuring sampled comments by Finnish sports broadcaster Antero Mertaranta.
 The single released the same week of the much-talked about goal reached #2 in the Finnish Singles Chart as well as topping the chart for most Finnish Singles downloads that week.

 Personal life

-Granlund is the older brother of Markus Granlund who is a player for HC Lugano.
-He is a supporter of Liverpool FC.
+Granlund is the older brother of Markus Granlund, who played all or part of seven seasons in the NHL, is a player for Genève-Servette HC.
+Granlund is a supporter of Liverpool FC.
+Granlund divorced in 2023.